-This document describes the problem statement for Interface to Network Security Functions (I2NSF) and summary of the I2NSF use cases.
-A summary of the I2NSF state of the art in the industries and IETF which is relevant to I2NSF work is contained in [I-D.hares-i2nsf-gap-analysis].
+This document describes the problem statement for Interface to Network Security Functions (I2NSF) as well as some I2NSF use cases.
+A summary of the state of the art in the industry and IETF which is relevant to I2NSF work is documented in [I-D.hares-i2nsf-gap-analysis].

 The growing challenges and complexity in maintaining a secure infrastructure, complying with regulatory requirements, and controlling costs are enticing enterprises into consuming network security functions hosted by service providers.
-The hosted security service is especially attractive to small and medium size enterprises who suffer from a lack of security experts to continuously monitor, acquire new skills and propose immediate mitigations to ever increasing sets of security attacks.
+The hosted security service is especially attractive to small and medium size enterprises who suffer from a lack of security experts to continuously monitor networks, acquire new skills and propose immediate mitigations to ever increasing sets of security attacks.